 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On December 31 we remember Saint Melania of Rome, who offered wonderful service to God.
-Among other things, she was able to succeed where the great Saint Augustine had failed, converting a staunchly pagan uncle to the Christian faith.
+The Church honors Saint Melania of Rome, who offered wonderful service to God.
+Among other things, she was able to succeed where the great Saint Augustine had failed, converting her staunchly pagan uncle to the Christian faith.
 Melania also copied manuscripts, founded monasteries for men and women, and supported both the Church and those in need by donating the immense wealth she had inherited.

 But Melania endured the greatest loss in human life: the death of one's children.
 Both the boy and girl to whom she gave birth died very early.
 This loss was extremely difficult for her to accept; she said to her husband that God had taken their little ones "at an untimely hour."